ErinNDavis/herokubankingapp/README.md

 <img src="Screen Shot 2021-11-16 at 9.14.18 AM.png">

 ### Technology used:
-##### This project was created using standalone React.
+##### This project was created Javascript, React, Mongoose, Mongodb Atlas

 ### Features:
-##### The user is able to create an account with the bank, deposit and withdraw fictional funds, and see a list of all users names, emails, passwords, and account balances.
+##### The user is able to create an account with the bank, login to their account, deposit and withdraw fictional funds, change their password, and permanently close their account.

 ### License:
 ##### This project is using a MIT license.